Multitasking – I’m thinking of giving it up.

 Maybe we need to have some empty space in our heads in order to manipulate the knowledge and ideas and experiences and memories that we acquire in living.
 Everybody knows that to build something cool with Lego pieces, you have to spread them out to see what you’ve got to work with.
 I think that might also be true of our brain’s inventory.
 Maybe we need unused brain capacity as an uncluttered space from which we can survey our stock of thoughts and ideas and perhaps we need some uncluttered time and attention to conduct that survey.

 Or maybe we just need to stop and smell the roses.

 I used to play a bit of chess.
 I wasn’t very good but I enjoyed the hell out of it and I believe it made me a better and more useful person.
 I have not played a complete game of chess since about 1986… 30 years… What happened?

-Chess (and your cat, by the way) demands your complete, undivided attention.
+Chess demands your complete, undivided attention.
+Interestingly enough, your cat does too.
 Of course your cat can be appeased as long as part of your multitasking involves taking the cat’s picture and putting it on your Facebook page.
 Chess does not offer that option.
 Maybe that’s why we see far more pictures of kittens than chess games on our screens.
 To play chess is to do one thing… one… one thing… at a time.